 S’pore’s defeat to M’sia becomes 3-0 victory after FIFA says ineligible football players were fielded

-FIFA declares 3 football matches as losses for Malaysia, including 4 Sept friendly against S’pore
+FIFA declares three football matches as losses for Malaysia, including 4 Sept friendly against S’pore

-The Singapore national football team’s defeat to Malaysia on 4 Sept has been declared a 3-0 win for the Lions by world governing body FIFA.
+FIFA has overturned the Singapore national football team’s defeat to Malaysia on 4 Sept and awarded the Lions a 3-0 win.

-FIFA had deemed that ineligible players were fielded, said the Football Association of Malaysia (FAM) in a statement on Wednesday (17 Dec).
+The Football Association of Malaysia (FAM) said in a statement on Wednesday (17 Dec) that FIFA ruled Malaysia had fielded ineligible players.

 Source: Football Association of Singapore on Facebook

-Malaysia fielded ineligible players for 3 football matches, says FIFA
+Malaysia fielded ineligible players for three football matches, says FIFA

-The punishment came after FIFA’s Disciplinary Committee met on 12 Dec.
+The punishment followed FIFA’s Disciplinary Committee meeting on 12 Dec.

 It found that FAM had breached its disciplinary code by fielding ineligible players in three international matches, namely: